rse-sa/payfort-for-laravel/README.md

 ## Logging
-To log your requests with payfort you can listen to this event `\TamkeenTech\Payfort\Events\PayfortMessageLog` it will contain the data sent and the resposne
+To log your requests with payfort you can listen to this event `\RSE\PayfortForLaravel\Events\PayfortMessageLog` it will contain the data sent and the resposne

 This is an example on how it can be used:
 ```php